 For additional information on WSDOT's Permitting process, including guidance on when to coordinate with the Corps and Ecology Liaisons, please see the WSDOT Permitting Guidance Tools webpage.

-In order to fulfill the Compliance Solutions Branch mission the Liaison ESA and Permitting Teams will achieve the following goals:
+In order to fulfill the Compliance Solutions Branch mission the Liaison ESA and Permitting Teams will achieve the following 2015 Goals and Objectives:

 Goal 1: Provide efficient and predictable ESA consultation for WSDOT projects